ly16/Java-Web-Service/README.md

-### Personalized Restaurants Recommendation Service
+## Personalized Restaurants Recommendation Service

-This is a restaurant search and recommendation service (backend of the web applcation) to improve personal experience for restaurant seekers.
-The project would use a database and Java service to process data.
+This is a restaurant search and recommendation web service (backend) to improve personal experience for restaurant seekers.
+The project would provide a Java service and a database to process and store data.
 __________________

+## What is implemented in this project?
+- Yelp API
+- Show items near your location (namely SearchItems)
+- Set favored items (namely VisitHistory)
+- Recommend new items (namely RecommendItems)